clarissacarcha/samplemob/README.md

 2. Feature branch and code review
 3. Pair programming

-# Promo Credits (instead of discount credits) DONE

-# Toktok Wallet, Rider Wallet

-- Delivery ID: DID
-- Collet From Toktok Wallet DONE

-# 10 ongoing at a time?
+# 10 customer deliveries ongoing at a time?
 (To prevent spam bookings)

 # Global Settings